Santa Fe Depot (San Diego): Santa Fe Depot

 John D. Spreckels' San Diego Electric Railway (SDERy) made regular stops at the station since its opening, and continued to do so until April 24, 1949, when San Diego adopted an all-bus transit system.
 Spreckels' other rail-related concern, the San Diego and Arizona Railway (built in part to provide San Diego with a direct transcontinental rail link to the east by connecting with the Southern Pacific Railroad lines in El Centro) was invited to make use of the facility.
 The first SD&A passenger train arrived in downtown on December 1, 1919.
 In 1936 the Santa Fe ordered a six-car trainset from the Budd Company specifically for the initiation of a new, streamlined named train between the Los Angeles Union Passenger Terminal and San Diego.
 On March 27, 1938, the company inaugurated the San Diegan route, operating on a two-hour-and-30-minute schedule.
 A second San Diegan consist entered service on June 8, 1941, doubling the schedule to four daily round trips.
 Freight service consisted of one scheduled overnight train per day, though extras were run as required (sometimes numbering as many as 10–12 per day).
 The United States' entry into World War II saw a significant increase in rail traffic to and from San Diego, both in the form of troop movements and transport of military vehicles and supplies.

 The San Diegan, pulled by a pair of back-to-back ALCO PA units, reaches the end of the line at San Diego's Union Station on October 26, 1963.

 While freight shipments dropped precipitously after the War, passenger demand remained high, and traffic on the "Surf Line" ran second only to the Pennsylvania Railroad's New York–Philadelphia corridor.
 Passenger service on the San Diego and Arizona Eastern Railway (a successor to the SD&A) ended on January 11, 1951, due to years of continued declining patronage.
 The front portico was removed in September 1954 to allow for the construction of a parking lot.

 On May 1, 1971, Amtrak took over operation of the San Diegan line, which operated its route between Santa Fe Depot and Union Station in Los Angeles.
 Santa Fe trainsets usually ran with no cabcar in the days before Amtrak took over the operation of the San Diegan.
 To make this work, Santa Fe trains backed up, and turned the trains around at the Washington Street Wye, just about 3 miles north of the station near San Diego International Airport.
-The wye is not longer in service today, and has been torn up and removed from the site.
+The wye is no longer in service today, and has been torn up and removed from the site.
 After more than sixty years of service, the San Diegan was rebranded as the Pacific Surfliner, reflecting extensions of the route over the past two decades to the Central Coast.
 Since the nearest wye is now 16 miles away in Miramar, Amtrak Pacific Surfliner trains operate in push-pull mode, with an engine at one end and a cabcar at the other end.